GSA/Section508.gov/_pages/videos/2020-10-04-test-sw-web-andi-08.md

 exclude-changelog: true
 ---

-In Module: 8 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, learn how to use the ANDI _Structures_ module to identify the page’s primary human language and ensure it is [programmatically identified][1] to ensure that content developers provide information in the web page that [user agents][2] (e.g., browsers, assistive technology, operating systems) need to present text and other linguistic content correctly.
+In Module 8 of the Accessible Name &amp; Description Inspector (ANDI) Tool video series, learn how to use the ANDI _Structures_ module to identify the page’s primary human language and ensure it is [programmatically identified][1] to ensure that content developers provide information in the web page that [user agents][2] (e.g., browsers, assistive technology, operating systems) need to present text and other linguistic content correctly.

 <video controls="controls" poster="{{site.baseurl}}/assets/images/thumbnails/training-video-andi-poster.jpg" data-vscid="3qesx4ovd" style="width:100%"><source src="https://assets.section508.gov/assets/videos/training-video-andi-08-oc.mp4" type="video/mp4"></video>